Approximating fixed size quantum correlations in polynomial time: Non-local games as constrained separability problems

-We will often abbreviate a group representation $\rho : G\rightarrow \GLH$ by $g\cdot v$ for any $g\in G$ and $v\in\HS$.
-We drop the group algebra to the trivial group action on Hilbert space $A$ and simply write $\End{\CSn}{A\otimes B_1^n}$ denoting the space of endomorphisms on $A\otimes B_1^n$ which are $S_n$-equivariant w.r.t.\ $A$.
+We will often abbreviate a group representation by $g\cdot v$ for any $g$ and $v$.
+When the action on $A$ is trivial, we suppress it and simply write $\End{\CSn}{A\otimes B_1^n}$ for the space of endomorphisms on $A\otimes B_1^n$ which are $S_n$-equivariant w.r.t.\ $A$.
 For an introduction to additional relevant mathematical concepts, we refer the reader to \autoref{sec:representation_theory}.
 Furthermore, we define the minimal distortion